dramforever/easyriscv/index.md

 - While in U-mode, `mscratch` points to the operating system stack pointer
 - At trap handler, if `mscratch` is 0, the exception came from M-mode, which we cannot handle, so we report a fatal exception.
-- If it did come from U-mode, allocate 128 bytes on the stack to save the U-mode registers, and call `trap_main`, which manipulates U-mode registers in memory
+- If it did come from U-mode, allocate 128 bytes on the stack and save the U-mode registers there, and call `trap_main`, which handles the exception, and may manipulate the saved registers, which will be reflected in U-mode state after we return.
 - After `trap_main`, we restore registers from memory, deallocate the space from the stack, and go back to U-mode, as outlined in the previous section.